benjymous/annotations/sandman/sandman.13.md

 	Panel 3:  The first background chatter I associate with Geoffrey;
 the second is a recurring punchline to an obscene joke.
 Does anyone know the rest of the joke?
-	Panel 4:  "Flux" probably refers to diarrhea here.
+	Panel 4:  "Flux" refers to cholera, for which diarrhea is a symptom.

 Page 3 panel 2:  We will come back to Dream's comment in a later issue.
 It is a fairly common theme in fantasy literature that elves, sprites, and the like once inhabited this reality, but went to another reality as the weight of humanity began to press on them.
         Panel 4:  The Wandering Jew is an old legend.
-Ahasuerus was a name for him which may not have been used until 1602; another name for him is Cartaphilus.
-Ahasuerus is also the name of the king of Persia in the Book of Esther; he marries Esther, and is generally portrayed as a bumbling fool.
+Ahasueres was a name for him which may not have been used until 1602; another name for him is Cartaphilus.
+Ahasueres is also the name of the king of Persia in the Book of Esther; he marries Esther, and is generally portrayed as a bumbling fool.
 The Wandering Jew cursed Jesus (or refused to soothe him by giving him water in another version) as he hung from the cross, and was told by him to "tarry